10 Things to Do in Lovely Nendaz, Switzerland in Summer

 Going downhill?
 Equal parts terrifying and exciting.
 No, I lied, mostly just terrifying.

-It was raining nearly our entire bike ride, but thanks to the enthusiastic spirit of our guides, we didn’t mind a little wetness.
+It was raining nearly our entire bike ride, but thanks to the enthusiastic spirit of our guides, we didn’t mind it.

 Plus, it made our fondue, meat plate, and tea break all the more special!